 I have a few recommendations, which I’m sure will not be noticed by anyone, especially TheLand.

-We are all busy and finances are tight for everyone.
+We are all busy, and finances are tight for everyone.
 Video is a great way to document information and to educate.
 A few videos explaining pertinent things for the preserve in general and for each cabin.
-Videos can also be downloaded onto a person’s device so it wouldn’t have to require wifi.
+Videos can also be downloaded onto a person’s device, so it wouldn’t have to require wifi.

-A few videos ideas:
+A few video ideas:

 - Video showing the entrance to each cabin.